Edna Wallace Hopper: Biography

-Hopper starred in her most famous role, Lady Holyrood in the popular musical Florodora, which had premiered in London.
-Though not part of the renowned Florodora Sextette, she shared in some of the wild adulation of male admirers who mobbed the stage door after every performance.
+Hopper starred in Lady Holyrood in the popular musical Florodora, which had premiered in London.

 Hopper remained active over the next decade, starring in George M. Cohan's Fifty Miles from Boston in 1907.
 She married Wall Street broker Albert Oldfield Brown in 1908.
 Her professional activity lessened in the 1910s but resumed in the 1920s.
 One of the earlier stage actors to have a facelift, Wallace Hopper had the operation filmed and then made personal appearance tours over the next eight years showing the film and revealing beauty tips.
 (Many decades later, veteran actress Jeanne Cooper would follow a similar path and have her own facelift procedure filmed and shown on the soap opera on which she had been appearing, The Young and the Restless.)

 Hopper became associated with a line of personal care products and cosmetics, Edna Wallace Hopper Cosmetics, sold by American Home Products.
 In 1953, she performed the same role she had begun her acting career with in 1893, at the final performance at the Empire Theater in Manhattan, which was scheduled for demolition.
 The June 8, 1953, issue of Life Magazine featured an article on Hopper, considering her a popular stage actress and singer during the turn of the 20th century.

 Hopper had separated from her second husband by 1923 and moved from New York to Los Angeles.
-She went on to become a stock trader and was the first (and, during her tenure, only) woman on the thirty-six member board of L. F. Rothschild & Co.
+She went on to become a stock trader and was the first and (during her tenure) the only woman on the thirty-six member board of L. F. Rothschild & Co.